deathstroke111/fish-economy-dynamics-and-RL/README.md

 The project now exposes both views at once: short 10-step control windows for learning updates, and long 120-step episodes for ecological consequences.
 That makes it easier to see how a policy can look attractive locally while still degrading the long-run system.

+### 4. Context matters because the same arm is not equally good in every state

+The current state of the fishery changes what a “good” decision looks like.
+A tax or reserve policy that is useful when fish stock is low may not be the best choice when the system is still healthy.
+That is why the repo now includes contextual bandits in addition to the original stateless suite.

-### 4. Some policy ideas need calibration, not just code
+### 5. Some policy ideas need calibration, not just code

 The capacity-cap policies are implemented correctly in V1, but do not yet produce interesting behavior because the simulated fleet stays too small.
 This is a reminder that a policy mechanism can exist in code without becoming behaviorally relevant in the model.